mtorak/datatables2tabledit/README.md

 - **Integration jquery plugin:** [dataTables.2.tableedit.js](src/main/resources/public/content/js/dataTables.2.tableedit.js)
 Currently it only supports `<input>` and `<select>` form elements.
 - **Integration plugin usage:** [script.js](src/main/resources/public/content/js/script.js)
-- In this example, the right side table data depends on the left side table data. <br>
+- In this example, data of the right side table depends on the data of the left side table. <br>
-The Left side table defines 'fields' & every column on the right side table is a 'field', except id(#) column.
+The Left side table defines 'field's & every column on the right side table is a 'field', except id(#) column.
 - **Backend:** Spring Boot, Spring Rest; **Frontend:** Thymeleaf
 - **Installation:**
-  - Clone project
+  - Clone the project
-  - run `mvn install` in project directory
+  - run `mvn install` in the project directory
+  - Run PocApplication class
   - Open http://localhost:8080 in your browser
   - Click around & find your way